PurpleMB/purplemb.github.io/_posts/2025-03-19-shadow-falls.markdown

 </p>

 <p>
-Worse even than performance concerns is the fact that without time to develop adequate tools to support the system it is just painful to use.
+Beyond performance concerns, without adequate tools this system is just painful to use.
+Having no time to develop a more formalized pipeline for creating puzzles, I had to take an extremely primitive approach to constructing the puzzles seen in this version of the game.
 For this jam I went in for each puzzle, created around 100 checker nodes, and manually positioned and set the desired value for each one.
 </p>

 <p>